MattWoelk/DirectedDiffusion/README.txt

 reinforced data
   - store unsent reinforced data packets in a list
-  - in run(), send to the fastest interest sender for this id
+  - in run(), send to the fastest interest (reinforcement?) sender for this id